chapman-cs510-2017f/cw-03-sharonjetkynan/README.md

 1. Python and Bash are so seemlessly connected.
 2. Python is more friendly than bash to me.
-3. Bash is so flexible in manuplating strings.
+3. Bash is so flexible in manipulating strings.
-4. Test is necessary! assert is great.
+4. Test is necessary!
+Assert is great.
-5. in bash , local_argv is the argument list, progrom name is first arugment
+5. In bash , local_argv is the argument list, program name is first arugment
-6. echo -e "$j,\c" >> fibs.csv  ## >> operator.
+6. Echo -e "$j,\c" >> fibs.csv  ## >> operator.
 This will append data from a command to the end of a text file. -e and \c make the appendation with no newlines in the file.
-7.
+7. Using the main function will definitely prove to be useful as functions and python scripts get more complicating.

 ## Honor Pledge